BlueeQ/mu-acrylic-repo/Alpha/README.md

 # ONLY GET SOUTH FACING ENTER IF YOU HAVE A PCB THAT REQUIRES IT, MOST PCBS SUPPORT NORTH FACING.

+### Notes on gaskets:
+I would recommend only putting the gaskets on the underside of the plate as to not mess with adding height in addition to the top layer, but feel free to experiment.
+This is not a board made to be set in stone.

 ### To do:

 * Upload FR4 plates after changing cutout size, some switches too tight as of now (mainly holy pandas).